kamlesh-microsoft/msteams-app-rewardsandrecognition/Wiki/Deployment-Guide.md

 * appDomain - This is the base domain for the Incident Reporter Bot.

+* configurationAppUrl - This is the URL for the configuration web application.

-### Step 3: Set up authentication for the tab app
+### Step 3: Set up authentication for the app

 1. Go back to the "App Registrations" page [here]([https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps))

-2. On the overview page of tab app created in Step 1, copy and save the  **Application (client) ID**.
+2. On the overview page of app created in Step 1, copy and save the  **Bot(client) ID**.
 You’ll need it later when updating your Teams application manifest.

 3. Select  **Expose an API**  under  **Manage**.
-Select the  **Set**  link to generate the Application ID URI in the form of  `api://{AppID}`.
+Select the  **Set**  link to generate the Application ID URI in the form of  `api://{BotID}`.
 Insert your fully qualified domain name (with a forward slash "/" appended to the end) between the double forward slashes and the GUID.
-The entire ID should have the form of:  `api://fully-qualified-domain-name.com/{AppID}`
+The entire ID should have the form of:  `api://fully-qualified-domain-name.com/{BotID}`
     -   ex:  `api://subdomain.example.com:6789/c6c1f32b-5e55-4997-881a-753cc1d563b7`.